Madefire/slate/source/index.html.md

 search: true
 ---

-# Introduction
+# Madefire Web API

-Welcome to the Madefire API!
-You can use our API to access our [motionbook](http://www.madefire.com/motion-books/) resources.
+Welcome!
+This API enables development of applications on top of the [Madefire platform](http://www.madefire.com/motion-books/).

-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code examples in the area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-All API requests are made to the `https://api.madefire.com/` hostname.